kubernetes/website/content/en/blog/_posts/2019-05-08-Kyma-extend-and-build-on-kubernetes-with-ease.md

     }
 }}

-#Like in case of isNegative function, I focuse of usage of the MongoClient API.
-The necessary information about the database location and an authorization needed to call it is injected into my function and I just need to pick a proper environment variable
-async function mongoInsert(data) {
+/* Like in case of isNegative function, I focuse of usage of the MongoClient API.
+The necessary information about the database location and an authorization needed to call it is injected into my function and I just need to pick a proper environment variable. */ async function mongoInsert(data) {

     try {